gcross/LogicGrowsOnTrees/README.md

 Why would I use this instead of a SAT/SMT/CLP/etc. solver?
 ==========================================================

 First, it should be mentioned that one could use LogicGrowsOnTrees to implement these solvers.
-That is, a solver could be written that uses the `mplus` function whenever it needs to make a non-derministic choices (e.g. when guessing whether a boolean variable should be true or false) and `mzero` to indicate failure (e.g., when it has become clear that a particular set of choices cannot result in a valid solution), and then the solver gets to use the parallelization framework of this package for free!
+That is, a solver could be written that uses the `mplus` function whenever it needs to make a non-deterministic choices (e.g. when guessing whether a boolean variable should be true or false) and `mzero` to indicate failure (e.g., when it has become clear that a particular set of choices cannot result in a valid solution), and then the solver gets to use the parallelization framework of this package for free!
 (For an example of such a solver, see the [incremental-sat-solver package](http://hackage.haskell.org/packages/archive/incremental-sat-solver/0.1.7/doc/html/Data-Boolean-SatSolver.html) (which was not written by me).)